JennyRockU/SmartEmailService/README.md

 For example, once our SendEmailService grows larger and fills up the queue with a lot of email messages which await to be processed, it is very easy to add another application to help reduce the load and read from this queue.
 All that is needed is to select another email service provider (e.g.: Amazon SES, Sparkpost) and deploy a role that is reading from the same queue, that's it.

-It is also possible to increase the parallelism/role instance amount so that each (or just one) provider will run in parallel and process messages from the queue faster.
+It is also possible to increase the parallelism/role instance amount so that each (or just one) provider will run in parallel and process faster messages from the queue.

-This design also, allows flexibility in the maintenance of each role.
-If for instance, SendGrid vendor requires a code change/fix, or if it goes down, the current architecture allows deploying/shutting off SendGrid's role individually.
+This design also allows flexibility in the maintenance of each role.
+If for instance, if SendGrid vendor requires a code change/fix, or if it goes down, the current architecture allows deploying/shutting off SendGrid's role individually.

 ## Tradeoff Decisions
-While this current architecture is highly useful for scalability purposes, as the application usages increase, it has limitations as well and also might not be advisable for other types of use-cases.
+While this current architecture is highly useful for scalability purposes when the application usage increases, this has limitations as well and also might not be the best choice for other types of use-cases.

-- Since each email provider runs as its own application, if there's need to modify something in its main run, this would have to be done separately per each email provider role.
-For example, if we'd like to increase the threshold of the dequeue count after which the message will no longer be picked up by the role it would require to access each role's code separately.
+- Since each email provider runs as its own standalone application, if there's a need to modify something in its main run, this would have to be done separately per each email provider role.
+For example, if we'd like to increase the threshold of the dequeue count after which the message will no longer be picked up by any of the roles it would require modifying each role's code separately.

-- If there are needed changes in the Interface class that all the vendor roles implement, while this would require a change only in the one file, each role would need to be deployed in order for this change to take effect.
+- If there are changes needed in the Interface class which all the vendor roles implement, while this would require a change only in the one file, each role would need to be deployed in order for this change to take effect.

-- There also additional complexity in monitoring the roles.
+- There also additional complexity in monitoring the roles as at the moment their logs are distrbuted between different projects.

-While these limitations cannot be ignored, taking all of this into account along with the app requirements, these are small prices to pay in order to allow greater flexibility in scale.
+While these limitations cannot be ignored, taking all of this into account along with the app requirements, these are a small price to pay in order to allow greater flexibility in scale.
 Additionally, there are descent workarounds for these issues, e.g.: moving some settings to a configuration file.

 ## Tests
 The code includes unit tests for each the main methods and each of the email sender roles.
-These are simple sanity tests to run after each code in a method.
+These are simple sanity tests to run after each code change in a method.

 The tests can be found here: